dimejioyediran/Cybersecurity-Use-Cases-Real-Life-Scenarios/README.md

 Welcome to my cybersecurity case study collection!
 This repo contains short, beginner-friendly breakdowns of real-world and fictional cybersecurity incidents.
 Each scenario highlights common mistakes, how the issue could have been avoided, and the lessons we can learn from them.

-This project is part of my learning journey as an aspiring cybersecurity analyst.
+This project is part of my learning journey as a cybersecurity analyst.
 It helps me understand how security principles apply in real-world situations and prepares me for hands-on decision-making.

 # 📁 What You'll Find